Expressions

 , and digits , but may not start with a digit.
 No other symbols are allowed, and Unicode identifiers are prohibited.

-Note, that when identifiers for primitive types start with an uppercase letter.
-Used-defined composite types, such as Structs and Messages also must be capitalized.
+Note that identifiers for primitive types start with an uppercase letter.
+User-defined composite types, such as Structs and Messages, must also be capitalized.

 Instantiation